BenQ TK700ST 4K HDR Gaming Projector | 16ms Low Latency, Short Throw, 3000 Lumens, HDR10/HLG - Home Projectors

 Common questions about this comparison

-Which is brighter for rooms with ambient light?
+Which projector is brighter for use in rooms with some ambient light?

-The Optoma GT2000HDR is brighter with 3500 ANSI lumens, making it slightly better for rooms with more ambient light than the BenQ TK700ST's 3000 ANSI lumens.
-Both are well-suited for challenging light conditions and provide good visibility.
+The Optoma GT2000HDR is brighter with 3500 ANSI lumens, compared to the BenQ TK700ST's 3000 ANSI lumens.
+This makes the Optoma better suited for less-than-darkened rooms.

 Explore Other Categories